 Look, if your beans suck, your cup of coffee is going to suck too.
 Do a little research and find some great beans from your local coffee shop or roaster.
 You can do what I used to do and just buy whole beans at Starbucks, but who wants to support a multi-billion dollar business forever?
 I don’t.
 I’d rather support local roasters.

-For example, I bought a 5 pound bag of Batdorf and Bronson beans for about $60.
-They roasted the beans 2 DAYS before it arrived on my doorstep.
 Do you know how long the beans in your grocery store have been sitting there, or in some warehouse?
 Months and months!
 Gross!

 5) Store the Beans Properly

 Stop putting whole beans in your freezer, especially if you’re using dark roast.
 Do you know what that does?
 The oils on the outside of the beans congeal in the freezer and turn white.
 This totally changes the essence of the beans and can really alter the flavor.
 The beans can also absorb moisture which can stale them faster.